 Prop 56 add-ons are contingent on appropriations of funds being approved by the California Legislature.
-Currently, all components are effective for the entire CY 2022 period (January 1, 2022 through December 31, 2022), except for VBP, which is effective 1H 2022 (January 1, 2022 through June 30, 2022).
-To the extent the California Legislatures does not appropriate Prop 56 funds for the State share for one or more of these payment initiatives for any portion of the CY 2022 period, the State will either discontinue the program(s) as of that date (and submit a rate certification amendment) or continue the program(s) using State General Fund for the State share.
+Currently, all components are effective for the entire CY 2023 period (January 1, 2023 through December 31, 2023).
+To the extent the California Legislatures does not appropriate Prop 56 funds for the State share for one or more of these payment initiatives for any portion of the CY 2023 period, the state will either discontinue the program(s) as of that date (and submit a rate certification amendment) or continue the program(s) using State General Fund for the State share.
+The ACEs Screening initiative, listed above with no reference of "Prop 56", will be funded by State General Fund for the State share in CY 2023.

-To facilitate CMS rate review for each of the Prop 56 payment initiatives, the table below summarizes the Prop 56 payments incorporated into the capitation rates as a rate adjustment.
+To facilitate CMS rate review for each of the Prop 56/General Fund payment initiatives, the table below summarizes the Prop 56/General Fund payments incorporated into the capitation rates as a rate adjustment.
 The rest of this section is structured to provide documentation individually for each directed payment.

-Control Name of the Directed Payment Rate Cells Affected Impact Description of the Adjustment Confirmation the Rates are Consistent with the Preprint Control Name TBD - Prop 56 Family Planning AIDS Non-Dual See exhibit referenced above See prior description Confirmed.
-The preprint is anticipated to be submitted to CMS in December 2021.
-Not applicable Control Name TBD - Prop 56 Physician Services AIDS Non-Dual See exhibit referenced above See prior description Confirmed.
-The preprint is anticipated to be submitted to CMS in December 2021.
-Not applicable Control Name TBD - Prop 56 Trauma Screening AIDS Non-Dual See exhibit referenced above See prior description No preprint required (minimum fee schedule).
-Not applicable CA 438.6(c) Proposal J- 2019-Prop 56 VBP AIDS Non-Dual See exhibit referenced above See prior description Confirmed Not applicable
+Control Name of the Directed Payment Rate Cells Affected Impact Description of the Adjustment Confirmation the Rates are Consistent with the Preprint For Maximum Fee Schedules, Provide the Information Requested CA_Fee_Oth2 Renewal 202 30101- 20231231 - Prop 56 Family Planning AIDS Non-Dual See "Sum - Add-On Details" tabs in file titled CY 2023 AIDS Healthcare Foundation Rates 2023 06.xlsx Adjustment is applied as a PMPM add-on to the rates.
+A description of the data, assumptions and methodology is provided in the narrative below.
+Confirmed.
+The preprint is approved.
+Not applicable CA Fee PC.S P.BHO_Renew al_20230101- 20231231 - Prop 56 Physician Services AIDS Non-Dual See exhibit referenced above See prior description Confirmed.
+The preprint is approved.
+Not applicable ACEs Screening AIDS Non-Dual See exhibit referenced above See prior description No preprint required (minimum fee schedule).
+Not applicable